gwijthoff/Screenreading/screenreading_syllabus.md

 ## Course texts

-All readings for the course will be provided in electronic versions.
-But in order to fully assess the variety of reading experiences we'll be surveying in the secondary literature throughout the course, I ask that you **buy two** of the following books, each of which runs under $15.
+In keeping with the topic of the course, all readings will be provided in electronic versions.
+But in order to fully appreciate the variety of reading experiences we'll be learning about throughout the semester, I ask that you **buy any two** of the following books, each of which runs under $15.

 - Tao Lin, *Taipei*
 - Andrew Piper, *Book Was There: Reading in Electronic Times*